 - You can use your inherited ISA allowance to add to an ISA you already have, or you open a new ISA.
 You can use the additional permitted subscription even if your husband, wife or civil partner left the money that was in his or her ISA to someone else.
 However, you must pay in your own money and it can’t come from an existing ISA you have.

-Who offers ISAs for the inherited ISA allowance?
+Who offers cash ISAs for the inherited ISA allowance?

 Not all banks and building societies will let you open an inherited allowance or additional permitted subscription ISA.
-Some providers have specific products, others let you open any of the cash ISAs they offer if you have an inherited ISA allowance.
+Some providers have specific products, others let you open any of the cash ISAs they offer at the time.

 SAVVY TIP: If you’re searching online for a cash ISA you can open, be aware that there’s no consistency of terms used by banks to describe their inherited allowance ISAs.
-Some call them ‘spousal ISAs’, some call them ‘deceased spouse ISAs’, others use the official term ‘additional permitted subscription ISA or APS ISA and some describe them as inherited allowance ISAs.
+Some call them ‘spousal ISAs’, while some call them ‘deceased spouse ISAs’.
+A number of banks use the official term ‘additional permitted subscription ISA’ or APS ISA and some describe them as inherited allowance ISAs.

 This isn’t a comprehensive list, but these are some rates being paid on cash ISAs as I write this:

-Coventry building society pays a whopping 1.4% on its additional allowance ISA, but only if your late husband, wife or civil partner had an ISA with them.
+Coventry building society pays 1.3% on its additional allowance ISA, but only if your late husband, wife or civil partner had an ISA with them (this rate was 1.4% previously)

 Nationwide pays 0.5% on its inheritance ISA (the same as its general easy access ISA)